COMPETITIVE GOVERNANCE

 The purpose of the Education Sector is to regulate education.

-The Education Sector Board must create a responsible transition from all government-funded education; this includes k-12, colleges, and is all-inclusive from birth to death.
+The Education Sector Board must create a responsible transition across all government-funded education; this includes K-12 and colleges and is all-inclusive from birth to death.

-The current education tax will continue for the people who directly benefitted from government-funded education before the transition to this CRA Structure as a way of repaying the investment in their human capital; the funds' collected pay down government debt subject to Section 12; this tax is pro-rated based on the years enrolled in government-funded education subject to the subsequent three clauses.
+The current education tax will continue for people who directly benefited from government-funded education before the transition to this CRA Structure, as a way of repaying the investment in their human capital; the funds collected will pay down government debt subject to Section 12; this tax is prorated based on the years enrolled in government-funded education, subject to the subsequent three clauses.

-The education tax will transition to Share-Loans under the jurisdiction of Sector 25; therefore, any debt obligation information will be given to Sector 25; real-estate-value Share-Loans are on the personal residence, and income Share-Loans are individual income.
+The education tax will transition to Share-Loans under Sector 25's jurisdiction; therefore, any debt obligation information will be provided to Sector 25.
+Real estate-value Share-Loans are on the personal residence, and income Share-Loans are individual income.

-For every year, a child directly benefitted from government-funded education under the age of 13; the parents will have a lifetime obligation of a 0.5% income Share-Loan and a 0.07% yearly real-estate-value Share-Loan; these per year parental Share-Loans have a minimum of 0.2% of the average per capita national income and a 0.04% average per capita national real-estate-value Share-Loans; these parental Share-Loans have a maximum accumulation of 5% income and a 0.5% yearly real-estate-value.
+For each year a child under age 13 directly benefited from government-funded education, the parents will have a lifetime obligation to pay a 0.5% income Share-Loan and a 0.07% yearly real-estate-value Share-Loan; these annual parental Share-Loans have a minimum of 0.2% of the average per capita national income and a 0.04% average per capita national real-estate-value Share-Loans; these parental Share-Loans have a maximum accumulation of 5% income and a 0.5% yearly real-estate-value.

-For every year, a person over the age of 13 directly benefitted from government-funded education, before the passage of this Amendment, that person will have a lifetime obligation of a 0.5% income Share-Loan and a 0.07% yearly real-estate-value Share-Loan; these per year Share-Loans have a minimum of 0.2% of the average per capita national income and a 0.04% average per capita national real-estate-value Share-Loans.
+For every year a person over the age of 13 directly benefited from government-funded education before the passage of this Amendment, that person will have a lifetime obligation to pay a 0.5% income Share-Loan and a 0.07% yearly real-estate-value Share-Loan; these per-year Share-Loans have a minimum of 0.2% of the average per capita national income and an average of 0.04% of the average per capita national real-estate-value Share-Loans.

-Parents have the right to control their children's education subject to a parent's Family Law CRA; starting at the age of 13, teenagers progressively take control of their education; control of education is a civil liberty.
+Parents have the right to control their children's education, subject to a parent's Family Law CRA; starting at age 13, teenagers progressively take control of their education; control of education is a civil liberty.

 Sector 23.
 Manufacturing